arvigeus/AZ-204/Topics/Active Directory.md

 Tenant-specific in Azure AD, groups persist even after the associated app is removed.

 - "None"
-- "SecurityGroup" (for security groups and Azure AD roles)
+- "SecurityGroup" (will include security groups and Azure AD roles)
 - "ApplicationGroup" (this option includes only groups that are assigned to the application)
 - "DirectoryRole" (gets the Azure AD directory roles the user is a member of)
 - "All" (this will get all of the security groups, distribution groups, and Azure AD directory roles that the signed-in user is a member of).